gschup/bevy_ggrs/examples/README.md

 ```

-### Fighting Game
+## Fighting Game

-Fighthing game is a more advanced example for BevyGGRS that includes collision testing and health
+Fighthing game is a more advanced example game for BevyGGRS that includes collisions and health.
-Dsyncing can occur when character move fast, it would seem to be a problem with the sprite timer used
+Currently WIP.
+Desyncing can occur when a character moves fast, it would seem to be a problem with the sprite timer used
-to control animations(look at the TakeHit and Dash state)
+to control animations (look at the TakeHit and Dash state).

 ### Launching Fighting Game P2P

-Only the p2p case is supported, no spectator yet
+Only the P2P case is supported, no spectator yet

 - `--local-port / -l`: local port the client is listening to
 - `--players / -p`: a list of player addresses, with the local player being identified by `localhost`